 ADHD symptoms are usually apparent from the first day of school, whereas dyslexia is often not fully recognized until fourth or fifth grade, when the shift is made from learning to read to reading to learn.
 Parents who express concern early on are often told by teachers that “every student reads differently and they will catch up.”

-Differences and similarities between the two conditions include:
+Differences and similarities between the ADHD and Dyslexia include:

-> Those with ADHD and/or dyslexia are at high risk for self-esteem issues.
-Marcus, a patient of mine, became clinically depressed and afraid of school due to his severe dyslexia and ADHD.
+- Those with ADHD and/or dyslexia are at high risk for self-esteem issues.
+Many patients can become clinically depressed and have multiple other problems like fear of school and being in social situations due to severe dyslexia and ADHD.

 for more info:http://www.additudemag.com/adhd/article/11749.html